Celebrating Black History Month In + Around Detroit

 Ann Arbor District Library

-The Ann Arbor District Library is celebrating Black History Month with a variety of events and resources.
-In-person events include a storytime with author Endeah Canty on February 3, a performance by Fishmonger Stories on February 16, and a discussion on Malinda Russell’s historic cookbook on February 27.
+The Ann Arbor District Library is celebrating Black History Month with a variety of in-person events and resources.
 Additionally, AADL offers online content such as the Living Oral History Project and educational videos featuring puppet characters Al Paca and Bobby Cat.

 Association for the Study of African American Life and History